unional/typescript-blackbook/pages/02-javascript-syntax/property-accessor.md

 > Why?

 Unlike statically typed language,
-The consumer do not need to change when you convert your property to a getter and setter.
+The consumer do not need to recompile when you convert a property to a getter and setter.
-This mean no meaningless pass-through getters and setters.
+So don't clutter your code unnecessary.

 ---